How to Prepare Your Bathroom for Overnight Guests

 There's nothing better to boost the energy in a home than having guests stay over.
 It's also Murphy's law that they will forget some important item like toothpaste and something in your home will stop working the day they get there.
 That's why we've put together an all encompassing list on preparing your bathroom for overnight guests.
 The list to end all lists - we talk about what to clean, maintain, stock and decorate so you can relax and enjoy your company.

 Step One - Clean

-There's no turn-off like a dirty bathroom kinda' turn-off.
+There's no turn-off like a dirty bathroom kind of ' turn-off.
 If you're sharing a bathroom with your guests, it can be easy for clutter and mess to fade into the background so you're going to want to walk in with the fresh eyes of someone who has never seen your place before.
 This is much easier when you have a dedicated guest bathroom.
-Give each surface a good clean, wipe down your shower fixtures and faucet and leave your mirror and windows sparkling!
+Give each surface a good clean; wipe down your shower fixtures and faucet and leave your mirror and windows sparkling!
 If you have hard water or lime scale build up this is a perfect chance to to attack it.
 (Check out our article on getting rid of hard water build up here).

 Pro Tip: All you need to clean your faucet and shower fixtures is a soft cloth (microfibre) and a droplet of Dawn dish soap.
 Treat your fixtures the way you treat your mirror - with a good amount of TLC.